calliostro/last-fm-client-bundle/README.md

 ### 🧑‍💻 Authorization Code

-If you want to trade on behalf of a Last.fm user (e.g. for scrobbling), you must have a session token.
+If you want to trade on behalf of a Last.fm user (e.g., for scrobbling), you must have a session token.
 If you want to use the API only for a specific user, you can set the `session` value in the configuration.
 These session tokens do not expire.